readysettech/docs-old/docs/reference/telemetry.md

 ## Disabling telemetry

-Telemetry can be disabled by running the ReadySet installer with the `--disable-telemetry` option.
+Telemetry can be disabled by running ReadySet executables with the `--disable-telemetry` option.

 ## Providing your own Segment source